Using operator covariance to disentangle scaling dimensions in lattice models: Effective Correlation orthogonality

 It is in general not possible in practice to uniquely define a lattice operator that contains a single field operator.
 Explicit translations from the lattice to the field operators are only known in special cases \cite{affleck87,yellowbook,patil18} and typical operators defined for generic lattice models contain all the symmetry compatible CFT operators.
 Using a finite set of $N$ lattice operators, it should be possible, however, to find optimal linear combinations of these operators such that their correlation functions exhibit asymptotic decays according to the $N$ lowest scaling dimensions.
 While these optimal operators of course depend on the original set of $N$ chosen operators, in general one would expect some overlap between arbitrary lattice operators and the field operators.

-When relating operators on the lattice to the continuum fields below, the fact that these operators act on different spaces will be neglected.
-Equalities should be interpreted as effective equalities after proper coarse graining of the lattice model and construction of the continuum limit.
-No such procedures will be performed here, but in general one would still expect long-distance lattice correlation functions to represent the continuum limit, which will be an implicit assumption below.

-For a given set of symmetries, many conformal multiplets can contribute, and a lattice operator $O_i$ can therefore be written as a linear combination of field operators $Q_{pi}$ belonging to several multiplets $p$ and $i=0,1,\ldots,\infty$.
+For a given set of symmetries, many conformal multiplets with their full towers will in general contribute to a simple lattice operator $O_i$, which therefore be written as a linear combination of the idealized operators $Q_{pi}$ belonging to several multiplets $p$ and $i=0,1,\ldots,\infty$.
 Alternatively, we can expand in the correlation orthogonal operators $\tilde Q_{pi}$ discussed above in Sec.~\ref{sec:cftcov}, which is what we will do here.
 For the sake of a simpler notation, we will just use a collective index $k=1,2,\ldots, \infty$ to refer to all of these, since operators in different multiplets are automatically correlation orthogonal.
 Thus, our set of $N$ lattice operators can in principle be written as

 where the exact form of the transformed field operators $\{\tilde Q_{k}\}$ defined by Eq.~(\ref{dwqtilde}) depends on the distance between operators that eventually will be used in correlation functions, as detailed in Sec.~\ref{sec:cftcov}.
 Without explicitly indicating this $r$ dependence, the covariance matrix of the lattice operators is